 Black Girl in the Ring – an online magazine started by past Wadadli Pen judge Linisa George, Black Girl in the Ring “shares the global stories of black women and girls.

 Cabinet des Fees (accent over the first ‘e’ in Fees) – Scheherezade’s Bequest – yeah, I don’t know how to pronounce it either but among the things it has recommending it is that it gives to a worthy cause (Doctors without Borders), it is looking for joyful stories, issues are themed which you can use as a challenge to create, and it pays, not much but still, that’s better than a lot.
 More here.

 Callaloo – an African American literary journal and writing programme.
-I’ve done their workshop – which incidentally is being held in Barbados in 2014; the deadline for applying for the workshop has passed but the journal submission cycle is still open. they do not accept submission in June, July, August and December.
+They do not accept submission in June, July, August and December.
 Details here.